 Vernon E. Mueller

-Vernon (Vern) Edward Mueller was born on May 4, 1925 in Fort Collins, Colorado, the son of Otto Mueller and Lydia Schmidt.
+Vernon (Vern) Edward Mueller was born on May 4, 1925, in Fort Collins, Colorado, the son of Otto Mueller and Lydia Schmidt.
 Otto Mueller's parents migrated to the United States from Reinwald, Russia.
-Lydia Schmidt's parents migrated from Frank, Russia.
+Lydia Schmidt's parents emigrated from Frank, Russia.

-After graduating from the University of Oregon, Vern started his full time career as a radio journalist serving as KPOJ Program Director/News Director and KPOK News Director from 1950-74.
+After graduating from the University of Oregon, Vern began his full-time career as a radio journalist, serving as Program Director/News Director at KPOJ and as News Director at KPOK from 1950 to 1974.

-After graduating from the University of Oregon, Vern started his full time career as a radio journalist serving as KPOJ Program Director/News Director and KPOK News Director from 1950-74.
+After graduating from the University of Oregon, Vern began his full-time career as a radio journalist, serving as Program Director/News Director at KPOJ and as News Director at KPOK from 1950 to 1974.

-In the mid-1970s, Mueller served as the General Manager of the Oregon Association of Broadcasters and as news anchorman for the KEZI television station in Eugene, Oregon and host of the program "Feedback" featured on Oregon Education and Public Broadcasting (now Oregon Public Broadcasting).
+In the mid-1970s, Mueller served as the General Manager of the Oregon Association of Broadcasters, as news anchor for the KEZI television station in Eugene, Oregon, and as host of the program "Feedback," featured on Oregon Education and Public Broadcasting (now Oregon Public Broadcasting).

-In 1989, Mueller was selected by the Oregon Association of Broadcasters as the "Broadcaster of the Year" making him a member of the organization's Hall of Fame.
+In 1989, Mueller was selected by the Oregon Association of Broadcasters as the "Broadcaster of the Year," earning him a spot in the organization's Hall of Fame.

-In 1989, Mueller was selected by the Oregon Association of Broadcasters as the "Broadcaster of the Year" making him a member of the organization's Hall of Fame.
+In 1989, Mueller was selected by the Oregon Association of Broadcasters as the "Broadcaster of the Year," earning him a spot in the organization's Hall of Fame.

 Sources